SpamExperts/OrangeAssassin/docs/configuration.rst

 Configuration
 *************

-This page describes how to configure SpamPAD.
+This page describes how to configure OrangeAssassin.

 .. _configuration-files:

 Configuration files
 ===================

-The SpamPAD configuration can be separated into multiple files.
+The OrangeAssassin configuration can be separated into multiple files.
 These are read from the `configpath` and `sitepath` directories.
 You can change these locations using the `-C` or `-S` options of the daemon and CLI script.

 More files can be included from other locations by using the include option::

     # This includes a different file
-    include /etc/spampad/custom_prefs.cf
+    include /etc/orangeassassin/custom_prefs.cf

 Users can also configure custom preferences in their home directory when running the CLI script.
 This location is also customizable with the `-P`